Tree Trimming

 We may need to enter your property

-To trim or prune trees threatening the electric lines, we may need to access your property to ensure the work is completed safely.
+To prune or remove trees threatening the electric lines, we may need to access your property to ensure the work is completed safely.
 We strive to notify you before our crew enters your property, unless it’s an emergency.

 After we’ve pruned or removed trees